Finding the Perfect Wig for Your Face Shape: A Complete Guide

 Wigs for Square Faces

-Square faces have strong jawlines and broad foreheads, so the goal is to soften angles.
+Square faces possess strong jawlines and broad foreheads, so the goal is to soften their angles.

 Best styles: Wavy or curly wigs with layers, side-swept bangs, shoulder-length cuts.